ivy-net/ivynet-docs/docs/client/AVSstartup.md

 sidebar_position: 5
 ---

+# Metrics Setup

-# How to start AVS in the bridge mode
+## How to start an AVS in bridge mode

 At the moment Ivynet Client can only track metrics from AVSs started in the default (bridge) docker network mode.
-Not every AVS has documentation on how to do this.
+Not every AVS has documentation on how to set up these ports, as some start in host network mode.
-Below are a few examples on how to modify a startup script/procedure to start a container with metrics ports exposed for the Client.
+Below are a few examples on how to modify a startup script/procedure to start a container with metrics ports exposed.

 ## K3